JrVerbiest/jrverbiest.github.io/README.md

   - Treasurer IEEE Student Branch Leuven (2003-2005);
   - Supervision projects in the course Wireless and Mobile Communications;
-  - Supervision of the different (Master's) thesis.
+  - Supervised of the different (Master's) thesis.

 - **Summer job**, Clock-o-Matic, Holsbeek, Belgium